Inside and outside the classroom

 - Professional internships at the undergraduate and graduate level

 - A vibrant and supportive student culture and literary journal

-- An engaged and caring alumni network and overall department culture that will support you while you are here and be a supportive home and resource for you after you graduate
+- An engaged and growing alumni network that will support you while you are here through our department foundation and a resource for you after you graduate